Fania/Thesis/readme.md

 - [x] make main TOC only show sections, not subsections (chapter TOC will show all detail)
 - [ ] put link to TOC into footer?
 - [ ] add header and footer again?
+- [ ] add "interludes" ? pages containing relevant quotes and sayings for the upcoming chapter?

 ## Hongji feedback